Contact Us for a Free Consultation (213) 542-0979

 Proof Required for a Domestic Violence Case

-So, the fact that the victim is not going to cooperate with them is not going to be the “end-all,” “be-all” for the prosecutors.
-They still are likely going to prosecute the case if they can prove the case.
+So, the fact that the victim will not cooperate with them will not be the “end-all,” “be-all” for the prosecutors.
+They will still likely prosecute the case if they can prove it.

 See CALCRIM 841 Jury Instructions – Simple Battery: Against Spouse, Cohabitant, or Fellow Parent and CALCRIM 840 Jury Instructions – Inflicting Injury on Spouse, Cohabitant, or Fellow Parent Resulting in Traumatic Condition.